Randhir123/nifty50-multimodal-transformer/README.md

 The KG modality went through three measured configurations.
 The first compact KG had 4 features — sector identifier, peer return, recent return, and event flags — computed against the same 6-stock training universe.
 Its contribution was effectively zero: `−0.003` in the initial run and `+0.001` after the trainer fix.
 Replacing it with a 37-feature relational vector — sector context, peer correlations, relative ranks, dispersion, spreads, and regime indicators — improved the ablation delta to `+0.045`, but that result still used a 6-stock peer universe.

-Run C repeated the experiment with the same 6-stock training universe but computed KG features against a 49-stock Nifty50 peer universe.
+In this run, we repeated the experiment with the same 6-stock training universe but computed KG features against a 49-stock Nifty50 peer universe.
 The KG delta dropped from `+0.045` to `+0.014`.
 That correction is important.
 It means the earlier `+0.045` was partly an artifact of the too-small peer universe: random-looking peer features over a small set can appear predictive in a small validation sample.
 The conservative Run C interpretation is that KG carries real but small incremental information: its independence from tabular features is `0.166` versus a shuffled baseline of `0.041`, but the predictive delta is only `+0.014` ROC-AUC at this scale.

 The backtest underwent a similar correction.
 An early implementation used the binary label as a return proxy and reported apparent total returns around `+204%` with Sharpe `6.45`, which was implausible for a model whose ROC-AUC was near 0.5.
 The corrected backtest uses real forward returns, aggregates concurrent holdings under daily rebalancing, and deduplicates predictions across folds.
 Under that corrected path, Run C produces `+5.9%` model return versus `−4.6%` benchmark return, Sharpe `0.94`, and max drawdown `−20.2%`.
 These corrections are explicit because the methodology is only credible if the headline numbers survive robustness checks.